Refik Anadol: Blockchain and NFTs

-Winds of Yawanawa, which merged weather data gathered from the Yawanawa village in the Amazon rainforest with the work of young Yawanawa artists, raised $3 million for the Yawanawa people.
-An Important Memory for Humanity raised $1.5 million for St. Jude Children's Research Hospital.
+"Winds of Yawanawa", which merged weather data gathered from the Yawanawa village in the Amazon rainforest with the work of young Yawanawa artists, raised $3 million for the Yawanawa people.
+"An Important Memory for Humanity" raised $1.5 million for St. Jude Children's Research Hospital.
 Approximately $10 million has been raised through the sale of NFTs for additional organizations, including the Alzheimer's Foundation of America, and UNICEF.

 Refik Anadol Studio

-In 2014, Anadol and Efsun Erkılıç founded Refik Anadol Studio (RAS).
-Initially focused on the production of public art, RAS expanded to become a multidisciplinary collective of artists, architects, data scientists, and researchers who work in collaboration with computational designers, neuroscientists, philosophers, biologists, medical doctors, composers, and environmental scientists.
+In 2014, Anadol and Efsun Erkılıç founded Refik Anadol Studio.
+Initially focused on the production of public art, the studio has expanded to become a multidisciplinary collective of artists, architects, data scientists, and researchers who work in collaboration with computational designers, neuroscientists, philosophers, biologists, medical doctors, composers, and environmental scientists.
 The studio is housed in a 1960s warehouse in the Frogtown neighborhood of Los Angeles.

 Dataland

-The opening of Dataland, a 20,000-square foot museum dedicatred to AI art, was announced in September 2024.
-Founded by Anadol and Erkılıç, Dataland will anchor the Grand LA, a Gehry-designed $1 billion development adjacent to Walt Disney Concert Hall.
+The opening of Dataland, a 20,000-square foot museum dedicatred to AI art.
+Founded by Anadol and Erkılıç, Dataland is located at the The Grand LA, a Gehry-designed $1 billion development adjacent to Walt Disney Concert Hall.
 Anadol and Erkılıç collaborated with Google to power the museum's AI tools through a sustainable energy park in Oregon.
-It was scheduled to open in late 2025 but Anadol announced on October 24, 2025, that it would open in spring 2026.
+It opened on June 20, 2026.